-- F. The City Council shall make a decision within sixty (60) days of the conclusion of the hearing.
+- G. The City Council shall make a decision within sixty (60) days of the conclusion of the hearing, the City Council shall render its decision on the proposed designation.
 If the City Council fails to act within sixty (60) days, or fails to extend the period in which to act, the designation shall be deemed to have been denied.
-A super majority vote of five (5) Council members is necessary to designate a new historic landmark if the property owner objects to such designation. - G. The City Council shall forward notice of each property designated as a landmark and the boundaries of each designated historic district to the property owner, the City Clerk, the Planning Board, the Zoning Board, and the offices of the Dutchess County Clerk for recordation. - H. A list of designated properties shall be maintained on file with the City Clerk and shown on the City of Beacon Zoning Map.
+A super-majority vote of five (5) Council members is necessary to designate a new historic landmark if the property owner objects to such designation. - H. The City Council shall forward notice of each property designated as a landmark and the boundaries of each designated historic district to the property owner, the City Clerk, the Planning Board, the Zoning Board, and the offices of the Dutchess County Clerk for recordation. - I. A list of designated properties shall be maintained on file with the City Clerk and shown on the City of Beacon Zoning Map.

-$\int 134 - \frac{5}{12}$.
-Uses permitted by special permit.
+\S 134- $\frac{5}{2}$ Uses permitted by special permit.